-Individual shareholders can raise matters relating to their shareholding and the business of the Group at any time throughout the year and are given the opportunity to submit written questions in advance to be answered at the AGM or to ask questions in person at the AGM.
-In terms of Article 129 of the Companies Act, the Board may call an extraordinary general meeting on the request of shareholders holding not less than one-tenth of the paid-up share capital of the Company.
+Individual shareholders can raise matters relating to their shareholding and the business of the Group at any time throughout the year, and are given the opportunity to submit written questions in advance to be answered at the AGM or to ask questions in person at the AGM (subject to the AGM being held physically).
+In terms of Article 129 of the Companies Act, the Board may call an Extraordinary General Meeting on the requisition of shareholders holding not less than one-tenth of the paid up share capital of the Company.